Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Parametric ITE trajectories

-The above result shows that any smooth ITP may display non-smooth behavior in its eigenpair trajectories whenever the imaginary part of an eigenvalue trajectory transitions from nonzero to zero.
-Note how some additional technical assumptions are present in \cref{thm:bifurc}, compared to \cref{thm:old}.
-Given the extreme generality of the theorem, these assumptions are necessary to ensure that variations in $p$ have enough of an ``impact'' onto the eigenpair to break its smoothness.
-It is also worth mentioning that all ITP eigenpair trajectories on the unit disk satisfy such additional hypotheses, making \cref{thm:bifurc} a genuine generalization of \cref{thm:old}.
-See also \cref{prop:disk:bifurc}.
+The above result shows that any smooth ITP (not just the homogeneous one on the disk) may display non-smooth behavior in its eigenpair trajectories whenever the imaginary part of an eigenvalue trajectory transitions from nonzero to zero.
+The proof of \cref{thm:bifurc} relies on the following two technical lemmas.